Olive oil is most commonly used for heart disease, high cholesterol, and high blood pressure.

 - Diabetes.
 People who eat higher amounts of olive oil (about 15-20 grams per day) seem to have a lower risk of developing diabetes.
 Research also shows that olive oil can improve blood sugar control in people with diabetes.

 - High blood pressure.
 Adding generous amounts of extra virgin olive oil to the diet and continuing with the usual treatments for high blood pressure can improve blood pressure over 6 months in people with high blood pressure.
 In some cases, people with mild to moderate high blood pressure can actually lower their dose of blood pressure medication or even stop taking medication altogether.
 However, do not adjust your medications without your healthcare provider's supervision.
 Taking olive leaf extract also seems to lower blood pressure in patients with high blood pressure.

 Possibly Ineffective for

-- Ear infections.
-Applying olive oil to the skin does not appear to reduce pain in children with ear infections.
+- Ear infection (otitis media).
+Applying olive oil drops into the ear does not appear to reduce pain in children with ear infections.

 Insufficient Evidence for

 - Earwax.
 It is unclear if applying olive oil into the ear helps to soften earwax any better than water or saline.